PRODUCING HIGH-QUALITY CHEMICAL-GRADE METHANOL, RELIABLY, AND ENVIRONMENTALLY FRIENDLY.

-High-purity methanol is typically obtained through a two-column distillation system.
+High-purity methanol is typically obtained through a three-column distillation system.
 The first column removes light ends—typically, impurities more volatile than methanol.
 The second column separates water and other byproducts such as heavy alcohols.
+The third column provides the final separation of methanol from water.
 This results in a high-quality methanol product.

 COA will be available when production starts